How to Freeze Rows and Columns in Microsoft Excel? 5 Easy Steps

 Scroll down through your worksheet.
 You’ll notice that the top row (the one you selected) remains fixed at the top of the Excel window, allowing you to see your header row while working with data further down the sheet.

-By following these steps, you can effectively freeze a row in Excel, ensuring essential headers or labels stay visible even when dealing with extensive datasets
+By following these steps, you can effectively freeze rows in Excel, ensuring essential headers or labels stay visible even when dealing with extensive datasets

 - Go to the “View” tab.